 Q: Do women who have never had children experience incontinence with or after menopause?
 There are estrogen receptors on muscles, including the bladder, so if a woman never had a child – and therefore never stretched out her pelvic floor – would she still have incontinence because she has so little estrogen?

-Thank you for your great question.
-Women who never have given birth, can and do experience urinary incontinence peri or post menopause.
+A: Thank you for your great question.
+Women who never have given birth, can and do experience urinary incontinence peri or post-menopause.
 It is true that over time, our bodies become depleted of estrogen.
 However, low estrogen is not the only factor contributing to incontinence.

 Good hormonal health is a balance of estrogen, progesterone, and testosterone.
-Onset of urinary incontinence can be attributed to an accumulation of many issues: A history of urinary tract infections, obesity, constipation, hormonal imbalance, high stress lifestyle, over active abdominals, sedentary lifestyle, abdominal, pelvic, low back, hip surgical procedures, certain medications, gradual pelvic floor weakness.
+The onset of urinary incontinence can be attributed to an accumulation of many issues: A history of urinary tract infections, obesity, constipation, hormonal imbalance, high-stress lifestyle, overactive abdominals, sedentary lifestyle, abdominal, pelvic, low back, hip surgical procedures, certain medications, gradual pelvic floor weakness.
 This list is not complete, but you get the picture.
-The reasons for incontinence are multiple; a “stretched out” pelvic floor or not, is only one consideration.
+The reasons for incontinence are multiple; a “stretched-out” pelvic floor or not, is only one consideration.

 Jeanne Scheele, PT, PRPC